ritschmaster/b3/README.md

 ### I need a default configuration

 A default config file is included in the [release zip](https://github.com/ritschmaster/b3/releases).
-There is also an example configuration available at `tests/full.config` (please place it as `config` in the same directory as `b3.exe` to use it).
+To get started right away, it is already placed as `config` in the same directory as `b3.exe`.

 For more information on where the configuration file can be placed please see the included man page.
-In a release it can be viewed using

-    man /path/b3/share/man/man1/b3.1

 ### Are there known limitations?

 Yes, please see [here](https://github.com/ritschmaster/w32bindkeys#are-there-known-limitations).

+## Documentation

+### User

+* In the unzipped release you can perform `man -l man/b3.1` to see the available command line options and where the configuration file can be placed.
+* Since b3 tries to be a drop in replacement for i3 you can use [i3 User's Guide](https://i3wm.org/docs/userguide.html) also for b3.
+But please cross check it with the [compatibility list](https://github.com/ritschmaster/b3/blob/master/CompatibilityList.md).
+* b3 releases ship a default configuration file.
+You can check it to see a list of most used commands.

+### Developer

+* Currently you have to read the source code entirely to get into b3 development.
+But most methods/functions have a documentation string.
+In the future some sort of generated documentation and/or class diagram will be added.

 ## Compiling